plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ha_integration_type: hub
 ---

 [Plugwise](https://www.plugwise.com) provides smart home climate and power monitoring devices.
+This integation allows you to monitor and control your climate and energy (including gas) consumption and energy production.
+The energy information can be used for the [energy dashboard](/home-energy-management).

+## Supported devices

 This integration supports Plugwise devices connected to a network connected hub called a **Smile**.
 You can connect to the Smile using your browser, their Plugwise App or this Home Assistant integration.
 There are 4 types of Smiles:

-- Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#supported-devices) such as smart valves and smart-plugs.
+- Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#devices-overview) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power monitoring there is one simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
 - Although no longer sold, there also is support for Stretch, a gateway to create network connectivity for their older power products.